 Risk factors could be uncovered by researchers studying the medical and lifestyle histories of the people in each group.
 A pattern may emerge that links the condition under investigation to certain factors.

-Case-control research is a central tool used by epidemiologists, who look into the factors that affect the health and illness of populations.
+Case-control research is a central tool used by epidemiologists, researchers who look into the factors that affect the health and illness of populations.

 Just one risk factor could be investigated for a particular disease outcome.
 A good example of this is to analyze how many people with lung cancer, versus how many without, have a history of smoking.

-When is a case-control study useful in medical research?
+Why is a case-control study useful in medical research?

 Relatively quick and easy